iamkaith/searchview/README.md

-# SearchView on Android Tutorial
+# SearchView Widget Android Tutorial
 This tutorial will cover how to create a custom toolbar for your Android app with search functionality.
 This replaces your normal ActionToolbar with your own custom toolbar.
 Traditionally SearchView Widget is used when there is a ListView element on the page where the search will filter through.

 # SearchView Widget - Custom Toolbar with Search Functionality